ExploreSouthernHistory.com - Siege & Battle of Port Hudson, Louisiana

 refused and the Union troops surged forward

-again at 3:30 the next morning.
+at 3:30 the next morning.

-The attack was poorly planned and further
+The attack was poorly planned and disrupted

-disrupted by early morning fog.
-Three
+by early morning fog.
+Three assaults were

-The siege went on until July 9, 1863, when
+The siege went on until July 9, 1863.
+It was

-and his courageous effort to hold Port
+courageous effort of his men to hold Port

 Hudson no longer served a purpose.
-His
+The

 An estimated 10,000 Union soldiers were

-killed, wounded or died from illness during
+killed, wounded or died from illness at Port

-750, nearly half of whom had died from
+half of whom died from sickness.

 Visitors can now tour key areas of the